SPEEDWAY Mini Bike Information Chronological Guide.|

 availability.
 Hence people hack in other clutch systems that require

-the motor to be moved.
+the motor to be moved (or slid to adjust a chain.)
 This is frustrating to me, because I don't

 Using a TIG welder to fill-weld the old holes and re-constructed

-the correct motor position holes.
+plate to the center of the forward most two holes).
 When the frame is painted this will

 look pretty good (compared to swiss cheese!)